-- development and oversight of the operational risk management frameworks; - developing operational risk policies, tools and frameworks across the business, including operational risk incident reporting, root cause analysis and recording and remedial action tracking; - managing effective Risk and Control Self-Assessment processes to identify and evaluate the Bank's exposures to operational risks; - oversight of operational risk management activities undertaken by the first line; and - reporting and performance monitoring.
+- developing operational risk policies, tools and frameworks across the business, including operational risk incident reporting, root cause analysis and recording and remedial action tracking; - managing effective Risk and Control Self-Assessment processes to identify and evaluate the Bank's exposures to operational risks; - oversight of operational risk management activities undertaken by the first line; and - reporting and performance monitoring.

-The Bank's Chief Operations and Control Officer is in the 1st Line of Defence (see Section 3.3 - Approach to Risk Management) and reports to the Chief Executive Officer.
+The Bank's Chief Operations and Control Officer is in the 1st Line of Defence (see Note 4b of the Annual Report and Financial Statements - Approach to Risk Management) and reports to the Chief Executive Officer.
 The Chief Operations and Control Officer has day to day responsibility for assuring the completeness and performance of the Bank's operational risk control processes.